rcazzara/seldovia/_people/Minano_Jim.md

 23, 1909 to James **Minano** and Susie **SHUKSHALIK (**various spellings).

-James **Minano**, Sr. was a Japanese trader and whaler who spent 67 of his life in Alaska and the United States.
-He left Japan for the first and last time in 1864 at the age of 11 as a mess boy on a ship.
+James **Minano**, Sr. was a Japanese immigrant who was shipwrecked near Point Barrow and spent 67 of his life in Alaska and the United States.
+He left Japan for the first and last time in 1869 at the age of 11 as a mess boy on a ship.
 When his boat was wrecked in Siberia in 1880 he managed to walk the coast to a spot where he eventually boarded a ship bound for the United States.
 He first set foot on American soil at Boston.
 In 1886 he arrived in